microsoft/vscode-wiki/Build-Champion.md

 This page describes the Build Champion role.
-This is a weekly rotating role.
+This is a weekly rotating role within the team.

 ## Responsibilities